 The input and output specifications are assigned to one another by means of their positions in the lists.
-The first input specification is assigned to the first output specification and the second input specification to the second output specification, etc. If there are more input specifications than output specifications, the excess input specifications are assigned to the final output specification.
+The first input specification is assigned to the first output specification and the second input specification to the second output specification, etc. If there are more input specifications than output specifications, the excess input specification.
 If there are too many output specifications, the excess ones are ignored.